donnie58744/Quack-Attack-Pi/README.md

 - #### Lights

   - Green Light
-    - Timer has started and will cycle through all the lights twice
+    - Timer has started and will cycle through all the lights(except red) twice
   - Yellow Light
     - Alarm is On/Off
+  - Blue Ligh
+    - Used for light cycle
   - Red Light
     - Motion has been detected